 Northern California’s Mendocino County celebrates the mushroom season with a round-up of fungi adventures this fall.

 As the flavors of fall arrive in Mendocino, the annual crop of coveted candy cap, chanterelle and porcini mushrooms are plum for picking.
 Straddling Highways 1 and 101 with nearly 2,500 sq. miles of live oak, pygmy forests and stately redwood groves, the region is a natural hotspot for some 3,000 mushroom varieties.
 The annual haul is nurturing nirvana for local mycologists, chefs and fungi foragers alike.
-Adding to the mix is a cache of artisanal chefs, 95+ wineries and a formidable craft beer/hard cider scene, all joining the savory celebration from November 6-15, 2016.
+Adding to the mix is a cache of artisanal chefs, 95+ wineries and a formidable craft beer/hard cider scene, all joining the savory celebration in November.

 During the week, visitors can tap into a variety of activities and workshops.
 Adventures range from mushroom hunts by horseback, foraging excursions, Pinot and porcini menus, educational seminars and art exhibits.
 Several Mendocino County hotel properties and restaurants are offering special menus and packages throughout the month of November.

 Top excursions include:

 Ride with the Hunt – Mushroom Sightings at Ricochet Ridge Ranch – “Mushroom Hunt” horseback rides every day during the festival.
 Equine, wine & hotel packages also available. $55 and up.
 Ricochet Ridge Ranch, Fort Bragg (707.964.7669).